Abdul Kalam, father of India's missile programme, dies at 83

 Popularly known as "Missile Man," Kalam led the scientific team that developed missiles able to carry India's nuclear warheads.
 He became a national folk hero after helping oversee nuclear tests in 1998 that solidified India's status as a nuclear weapons state.
 India's first atomic test was in 1974.

-Kalam died from cardiac arrest in Bethany Hospital Shillong, capital of Meghalaya, according to hospital chief executive officer John L. Sailo.
+Kalam died from cardiac arrest in Bethany Hospital in the northeastern city of Shillong, capital of Meghalaya state, according to hospital chief executive officer John L. Sailo.

 Kalam, who was India's 11th president from 2002 to 2007, had collapsed earlier in the day while delivering a lecture, according to Indian media reports.